 Simple navigation makes it easy for visitors to find what they’re looking for, or at least get to a point where they can easily find out.
 Don’t try to be overly innovative with your navigation – like a supermarket, or a light switch, we prefer things to be how we expect them to be.
 Strange navigation is just a headache for your users.

 #14 Invest in a great design

-A good design instils trust and makes navigation intuitive.
+A good design instills trust and makes navigation intuitive.
 People don’t spend much time on sites they don’t trust or find difficult to navigate.
 Make it easy for your visitors by having a great design to begin with.
-If you’re using WordPress, there’s a great list of beautiful responsive WordPress themes here.
+If you’re using WordPress, there are many well-designed WordPress themes you can start with.

 I recently noticed on one of my side projects that the bounce rate in IE and Safari was ~10% higher than that in Chrome.
 While this is not too unusual, I was curious to figure out why.

 It turned out to be a browser compatibility issue.
 IE users were seeing a page with some broken CSS and HTML5 loading issues.
 Once fixed, the bounce rate decreased from 68% to 60%.

 Make sure you’re running regular user tests and browser tests to check your visitors and reaching any roadblocks.

 At the bottom of this post, you’ll see the YARRP (Yet Another Related Posts Plugin) recommending a handful of related posts.
 You’ll also see that we’re using WP Popular Posts to display our best performing posts in the right-hand sidebar.
 Both of these plugins reduce bounce rates while helping readers find your best content.